george24601/notes/microservice/springCloud/auth.md

 POST /login/refreshToken HTTP/1.1 - note that the refresh token returned will be different!

 The information is signed with either a secret (using an HMAC) or a public/private key-pair using RSA

+Authorization header is not a simple header, hence a pre-flight request would be required for all the requests to a particular URLs.

+But this happens if you are sending Content-Type: application/json for instance.
+So this is already happening for most applications.

+One small caveat, the OPTIONS request won't have the Authorization header itself, so your web framework should support treating OPTIONS and the subsequent requests differently